Wild World Cup fan fashion draws praise and scorn in Qatar - ExBulletin

 Surprising! shouted a fan from Brazil.

-Local people in Qatar didn’t appreciate the other outfits, especially the England fans wearing crossover suits.
+The local people of Qatar did not appreciate the other outfits, especially the caped crusader suits of the England supporters.
 The outfits, including chain mail armour, a plastic helmet and a shield adorned with an upright cross, are a nod to the Christian conquests of the Holy Land from the 11th to 13th centuries that pitted European invaders against the Muslims.

 Footage circulating on Twitter showed Qatari security turning away fans dressed as Crusaders ahead of the England-Iran game in the group stage of the tournament.
 Others reported being asked to return their suits before England played in the United States a few days later.